petsy/GoGrinder/README.md

 For local dev first make sure Go is properly installed, including setting up a [GOPATH](https://golang.org/doc/code.html#GOPATH).

-I you want to contribute your code please take a look into the contribute...
-TODO
+I you want to contribute your code please take a look into [how to contribute](docu/contributing.md).